teintuc/resume/resume_en.md

 __Asmodee Digital, Paris 9e__
 : __*DevOps*__

+- Migration out of On Premise servers to the cloud
 - Development of the Asmodee.net infrastructure (Aws, Kubernetes, Docker, ...)
-- Use of devops tools (Terraform, Puppet, Bash, Ruby, ...)
+- Use of devops tools (Terraform, Puppet, Bash, ...)
-- Development of internal tools (GO)
+- Development of internal tools (Golang/Bash)
 - Administation/Maintenance of Office network (Installation, configuration, internet access, backup)
 - In charge of Cyber security